TheTexta/obsidian-main/Psychology/Social Psychology/Explicit Bias.md

+#flashcards
-We are aware that we are processing this information. [[Bias]] which is deliberate, conscious.
+Explicit Bias::We are aware that we are processing this information.
+Bias which is deliberate, conscious.